ARM-software/sbsa-acs/README.md

 ## Additional reading
   - For information about the implementable SBSA rules test algorithm and for unimplemented SBSA rules, see the [Test Scenario Document](docs/Arm_SBSA_Architecture_Compliance_Test_Scenario.pdf).
-  - For information on test category(UEFI, Linux, BM) and applicable systems(SR,PreSilicon), see [Test Checklist](docs/Arm_SBSA_testcase-checklist.rst)
+  - For information on test category(UEFI, Linux, Bare-metal) and applicable systems(SR,Pre-Silicon), see [Test Checklist](docs/Arm_SBSA_testcase-checklist.rst)
   - For details on the design of the SBSA ACS, see the [Arm SBSA Validation Methodology Document](docs/Arm_SBSA_Architecture_Compliance_Validation_Methodology.pdf).
   - For details on the SBSA ACS UEFI Shell Application, Linux Application and PMU Linux Application see the [Arm SBSA ACS User Guide](docs/Arm_SBSA_Architecture_Compliance_User_Guide.pdf).
-  - For details on the SBSA ACS Baremetal support, see the
+  - For details on the SBSA ACS Bare-metal support, see the
     - [Arm SBSA ACS Bare-metal User Guide](docs/Arm_SBSA_ACS_Bare-metal_User_Guide.pdf).
     - [Bare-metal Code](platform/pal_baremetal/). <br />
-Note: The Baremetal PCIe enumeration code provided as part of the SBSA ACS should be used and should not be replaced.
+Note: The Bare-metal PCIe enumeration code provided as part of the SBSA ACS should be used and should not be replaced.
 This code is vital in analyzing of the test result.

+### Running Exerciser tests for complete coverage

+Exerciser is a client device wrapped up by PCIe Endpoint.
+This device is created to meet SBSA requirements for various PCIe capability validation tests.
+Running the Exerciser tests provides additional test coverage on the platform.

+Note: To run the exerciser tests on a UEFI Based platform with Exerciser, the Exerciser PAL API's need to be implemented.
+For details on the reference Exerciser implementation and support, see the [Exerciser.md](docs/PCIe_Exerciser/Exerciser.md) and [Exerciser_API_porting_guide.md](docs/PCIe_Exerciser/Exerciser_API_porting_guide.md)

 ## SBSA ACS Linux kernel module
 To enable the export of a few kernel APIs that are necessary for PCIe and IOMMU tests, Linux kernel module and a kernel patch file are required.
 These files are available at [linux-acs](https://gitlab.arm.com/linux-arm/linux-acs).